blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

 # Interact with Smart Contract functions to build Microservices
-Goal: Use Link APIs to interact with the previously deployed 'purchasing' and custom token smart contracts.
+Goal: Use Link APIs to interact with the previously deployed `purchasing` and `custom token` smart contracts.

 ### Install Link JavaScript SDK